hoodiecrow/ConsTcl/README.md

 #### read-plus-minus procedure

 `` read-plus-minus `` is called when a plus or minus is found in the input stream.
 The plus or minus character is passed to it.
 If the next character is a digit, it delegates to the number reader.
-If it is a space character, it returns a `` + `` or `` - `` symbol.
-Otherwide, it delegates to the identifier reader.
+If it is a space character or a delimiter, it returns a `` + `` or `` - `` symbol.
+Otherwise, it delegates to the identifier reader.
 Shares the variables `` c `` and `` unget `` with its caller.

 <table border=1><thead><tr><th colspan=2 align="left">read-plus-minus (internal)</th></tr></thead><tr><td>char</td><td>a Tcl character</td></tr><tr><td><i>Returns:</i></td><td>either the symbols + or - or a number or end of file</td></tr></table>